petabridge/akka-bootcamp/src/Unit-3/lesson2/README.md

 2. The parent of the router will issue a `restart` directive to the router
 3. The router will restart itself, and then restart its child routees

-The reason is to make the default behavior such that adding `withRouter` to a child actor definition does not change the supervision strategy applied to the child.
+The reason is to make the default behavior such that adding a `router` to a child actor definition does not change the supervision strategy applied to the child.
 Of course, you can change this by specifying the strategy when defining the parent router.

 ## Exercise
 The current state of our actor hierarchy looks like this: